Orlando Bloom, Katy Perry Split: Miranda Kerr Blamed, Katy Addresses Breakup

 Kerr’s name got dragged in the split after rumors of Erin surfaced online.
 Reports have it that Erin, the daughter of Global Green charity president Les McCabe, was getting cozy with the actor at a pre-Oscars party.
 This happened six days before representatives for Bloom and Perry confirmed the couple’s split.
 Daily Mail even obtained photos of McCabe and Bloom whispering in each other’s ears and getting flirty.

-Sources revealed that McCabe intentionally got seated next to Bloom at the said party after she swapped her place card, the publication noted.
+Sources revealed that McCabe intentionally got seated next to Bloom at the party after she swapped her place card, the publication noted.

 There are now two people involved in the Orlando Bloom Katy Perry split, but according to Katy, there is no need to play the blame game.
 In a Twitter post, the 32-year-old songwriter broke her silence on her split with Bloom, implying that people should not point a finger at anyone.
 She also made it clear that exes can remain friends and that no one is a villain or victim.
 This should shoot down rumors that Miranda had a hand in the breakup.